 Despite all we the hospitals, urgent cares, mid levels, clinics, pharmacies and technologies, for many it’s getting too expensive:

 Is it because we the customers use too much?
 Expense is a function of price and volume.
 If things are being used too many times, or if things are too expensive, cost goes up.
-Interestingly in the US patients often spend less time in hospital than in other countries:
+Interestingly in the US patients often spend less time in hospital than patients do in other countries:

 Patients in America see their doctors less often:

 but, if they have surgery, generally it costs more: